rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 Weighting of energy carriers
 ----------------------------

-To be able to calculate sector-wide key performance indicators, it is necessary to weight energy carriers depending on their usable potential.
-With the conference paper handed in to the CIRED workshop we propose a methodolgy comparable to Gasoline Gallon Equivalents.
-This definition is currently hard-coded in `constants.py` with `DEFAULT_WEIGHTS_ENERGY_CARRIERS`.
-New energy carriers should be atted to its list.
-Unknown carriers raise an `UnknownEnergyCarrier` Error.
+To be able to calculate sector-wide key performance indicators, it is necessary to assign weights to the energy carriers based on their usable potential.
+In the conference paper handed in to the CIRED workshop, we have proposed a methodology comparable to Gasoline Gallon Equivalents.

+After thorough consideration, it has been decided to base the equivalency in tonnes of oil equivalent (TOE).
+Electricity has been chosen as a baseline energy carrier, as our pilot sites mainly revolve around it and also because we believe that this energy carrier will play a larger role in the future.
+For converting the results into a more conventional unit, we choose crude oil as a secondary baseline energy carrier.
+This also enables comparisons with crude oil price developments in the market.
+For most KPIs, including for example the share of renewables at the project location or its self-sufficiency, the baseline energy carrier used is of no relevance as the result is not dependent on it.
+The choice of the baseline energy carrier is relevant only for the levelized cost of energy (LCOE), as it will either provide a system-wide supply cost in Euro per kWh electrical or per kg crude oil.

+First, the conversion factors to kg crude oil equivalent`:sup:`2`  https://www.bp.com/content/dam/bp/business-sites/en/global/corporate/pdfs/energy-economics/statistical-review/bp-stats-review-2019-approximate-conversion-factors.pdf` were determined (see Table 1 :ref:`table1`).
+These are equivalent to the energy carrier weighting factors with baseline energy carrier crude oil.

 Following conversion factors and energy carriers are defined:

+.. _table1-label:

 .. list-table:: Table 1: Kg crude oil equivalent (kgoe) per unit of a fuel
    :widths: 50 25 25